Peter Sellers: 1925–1939: Early life and career beginnings

-Early performances (1935–1939)

-Accompanying his family on the variety show circuit, Sellers learned stagecraft, but received conflicting encouragement from his parents and developed mixed feelings about show business.
+Accompanying his family on the variety show circuit, Sellers learned stagecraft but received conflicting encouragement from his parents and developed mixed feelings about show business.
 His father doubted Sellers's abilities in the entertainment field, even suggesting that his son's talents were only enough to become a road sweeper, while Sellers's mother encouraged him continuously.

-While at St Aloysius College, Sellers began to develop his improvisational skills.
+While at St Aloysius' College, Sellers began to develop his improvisational skills.
 He and his closest friend at the time, Bryan Connon, both enjoyed listening to early radio comedy shows.
 Connon remembers that "Peter got endless pleasure imitating the people in Monday Night at Eight.
 He had a gift for improvising dialogue.
 Sketches, too.
 I'd be the 'straight man', the 'feed', ...
 I'd cue Peter and he'd do all the radio personalities and chuck in a few voices of his own invention as well."